Skip to main content

 [serve] Listening on http://localhost:8080

-Send requests to the same endpoint as usual -- routing is transparent:
+Send requests to the same endpoint as usual.
+Routing stays transparent to the client:

 curl http://localhost:8080/v1/chat/completions \